spykeshivam/CIFAR-VAE/README.md

 ### Common Issues

-- **CUDA device-side assert triggered**: Ensure input and target values are in the correct range.
-For binary cross-entropy loss, both should be in [0, 1].
 - **Out of memory errors**: Reduce batch size or model size (hidden dimensions/latent dimension).
 - **Slow convergence**: Adjust learning rate or try a different optimizer.